The Diplomats: Second reunion and disputes (2017–2025)

 On November 15, 2017, Jim Jones announced on his Instagram that a new Diplomats single was to be released that night, titled "Once Upon a Time", and featuring him and Cam'ron.
 On November 22, 2017, The Diplomats revealed on MTV's TRL that they would be releasing an EP along with a documentary in the near future.
 Later that night, the group performed a one night only reunion concert at the Manhattan Center, where they were joined by fellow New York group ASAP Mob.

 In March 2018, Juelz Santana surrendered himself to police after fleeing a Newark Liberty International Airport when a loaded .38-caliber handgun was found in his bag.
 Cam'ron said on his Instagram that he, Jim Jones and Freekey Zeekey would continue touring while Santana was incarcerated, but also claimed Santana would be "home soon".

 During the summer of 2018, The Diplomats went on a U.S. national tour entitled Dipset Forever.
 On October 8, 2018, Jim Jones confirmed Dipset would be releasing a new album titled Diplomatic Ties on November 22, 2018 (Thanksgiving Day) followed by a performance at the Apollo Theatre in Harlem, NY the next day.

 On August 2, 2021, the original lineup of the Diplomats were participant in a rap battle with The Lox (consisting of all three members Jadakiss, Styles P and Sheek Louch) via Verzuz.

+Between January 12 and 15, 2025, disputes between Jim Jones and Cam'ron recanted after the latter invited former rival 50 Cent on his podcast to discuss exchanges between the Diplomats and G-Unit in the height of their feud which began in 2007.
+Jones disapproved of Cam'ron's actions and criticized both rappers.
+These responses also disparaged the group after nearly 28 years of activity.